-While phenomenal resume tips (and debates) abound, there’s one point everyone seems to miss:
+While phenomenal resume tips (and debates) abound, there’s one point everyone seems to miss -- which I believe explains why so many job searches flounder, and what it takes to launch a successful job search strategy:

 On top of this, we know that recruiters spend on average 6.25 seconds reviewing a resume (if at all), and 80% of that time is spent on your name, and the company name, position title and date range of your two most recent positions -- all things you cannot change.